-CONCLUSION
+CONCLUSION:

-District Industrial Potentiality Survey Report of Tapi district consist of Eight Chapters along with Annexure.
-Very sincere endeavors are made to disseminate significant information on population, available resources and infrastructure facilities available in the district.
+District Industrial Potentiality Survey Report of Aravalli district consist of Eight Chapters along with Annexure.
+Very sincere endeavors are made to disseminate significant information on population, available resources and infrastructure facilities of the district.

-There has been specific focus given upon the present industrial structure of the district in respect of Small, Medium and Large Scale industries.
+There has been specific focus given on the present industrial structure of the district in respect of Small, Medium and Large Scale industries.

 The Report also indicates the industrial potentialities in the district based on available natural resources and based on demand as well in the SMEs and ancillary industries in the district.
-I firmly believe it will be helpful to the existing entrepreneurs as well as the fresh entrepreneurs of the district.
+I firmly believe it will immensely helpful to the present entrepreneurs as well as the fresh entrepreneurs to establish new industries in the district.